Cheetcoder/cheetcoder-monorepo/markdown/data_structures.md

 ---
 title: Data Structures
-description: This module will help you understand DataStructures
+description: This module will help you understand data structures.
 ---

 There are lots of courses in data structures and Algoritms.
 We will focus on "data structures" first.